oeloeloel/forked/app/story.md

 That's all for titles.

+---
 [Next: Story Chunks](#story_chunk)
 [Back to Essentials](#essentials)

 ## Story Chunks {#story_chunk}
 In Forked, stories are divided into sections called chunks.
 All the text you can see in this window is one chunk of the story.

-With Forked, you can easily link chunks together so that the player can click a button and go to a different chunk.
+With Forked, you can easily link chunks together so the player can click a button and go to a different chunk.
 You've already seen this happening.

 And you'll see it happen again when you click one of the buttons below.

+---
 [Next: The Heading Line](#heading_line)
 [Back: The Story Title](#story_title)
 [Back to Essentials](#essentials)